jabenninghoff/jbplot/README.md

 **A Personal Collection of ggplot2 Themes:** My personal collection of ggplot2 themes and styles.

-Feel free to use and/or fork this project!

 ## Installation

 You can install the development version of jbplot from